gfriesen98/scedit/README.md

 ## build

-depends on
+### dependencies

+- gcc
 - raylib
-- xclip
+- xclip (for clipboard access)
 - notify-send (for feedback on saving etc)

+### building

-1. ensure dependencies are installed
+1. ensure dependencies are installed via your package manager
+    - you'll have to figure out what the package names are for your package manager
-2. clone this repository
+2. clone this repo: `git clone https://github.com/gfriesen98/scedit.git`
-3. `cd scedit`
+3. naviage to repo: `cd scedit`
-4. `make`
+4. build by running: `make`
     - to clean build files, run `make clear`

-build file `scedit` will be generated in `./build`
+5. copy build to /usr/local/bin: `cp ./build/scedit /usr/local/bin`